Friends of the Center Research Awards

 Project: The Implications of Gender Asymmetries: Socialization, Religion, and Wartime Rape in Bosnia

-JoonSik Hwang, Ph.D. student in Religious Studies
+JoonSik Hwang, doctoral student, Religious Studies

 Project: The Urban Religiosity of Jaipur